GWC-DCMB/GWC-DCMB/get-started.md

 - [Lesson keys](https://github.com/GWC-DCMB/ClubCurriculum/tree/master/Lessons/_Keys/pdf)
 - [Practice keys](https://github.com/GWC-DCMB/ClubCurriculum/tree/master/Practices/_Keys/pdf)

-We encourage lots of googling and here is a [guide](https://github.com/GWC-DCMB/GWC-DCMB/blob/master/troubleshooting-checklist.md) for what to do when stuck!
+We encourage lots of googling—-here is a [guide](https://github.com/GWC-DCMB/GWC-DCMB/blob/master/troubleshooting-checklist.md) for what to do when stuck!
 Join our [Slack workspace](https://join.slack.com/t/dcmbgirlswhocode/shared_invite/zt-cl70c3pu-l61UdX4p~NwFtu0fMRim2g) and ask questions in the #officehours channel.

 We also have [challenge questions](https://github.com/GWC-DCMB/challengeQuestions/tree/master/questions) for extensions of certain topics.
 You can navigate to these via Google Colab as well as by following the instructions in the first lesson (above).
 You can access all of our resources [here](https://github.com/GWC-DCMB/GWC-DCMB).